ICSR2026

 Sponsorship Opportunities

 Support ICSR2026 and connect with the global shellfish restoration community.
-Sponsorship opportunities range from supporting specific events (field trips, reception, banquet) to providing student travel grants.
+Sponsorship opportunities include event support (field trips, reception, banquet) and student travel grants.

 Code of Conduct

 ICSR2026 is committed to providing a respectful, inclusive, and welcoming environment for all participants.
 We maintain a zero-tolerance policy for harassment and inappropriate behavior.
-All attendees are expected to treat each other with respect, welcome diverse perspectives, and refrain from unauthorized photography or recording of presentations.
+All attendees are expected to treat each other with respect, welcome diverse perspectives, and refrain from unauthorized photography or recording.

 Questions or concerns?
 Contact us at info@shellfish-society.org